htilt/strabo/strabo/readme.md

 ========
 The root directory `strabo` includes subdirectories corresponding to
 * `alembic`, a Python data migration tool
-* `docs`, the collection of Sphinx- and JSDoc-generated documentation for the project
+* `docs`, the collection of Sphinx- and JSDoc-generated documentation for the project, including a link to outputted HTML pages
 * `test`, a repository of tests using PyTest, Mocha, and Chai

 #